World Land Trust has provided the funds

 Trees being loaded for planting at REGUA, Brazil.
 Credit Alan Martin

-Many trees grow quickly – fruiting species will provide food for wildlife within a couple of years, not only providing nutrition but also encouraging species back to areas that have suffered deforestation, restoring the biodiversity essential to a healthy natural world.
+Many trees grow quickly, and fruiting species will provide food for wildlife within just a couple of years.
+This not only provides vital nutrition but also encourages species back to areas that have suffered deforestation, restoring the biodiversity essential to a healthy natural world.

 Ensuring Survival